mavera12/EHR/Generic-Module-Framework:-Submodules.md

 1. Used repeatedly in the same module, or
 2. Used repeatedly by several different modules

-For example, in Synthea submodule are used to:
+For example, in Synthea submodules are used to:

 * Perform several Observations and Procedures that constitute a pregnancy workup.
 These states are reused at every pregnant patient's visit to the doctor, more than 10 times within the `pregnancy` module.